Puppy training classes in Purbeck, Upton, Poole and Dorset

-So you have welcomed a new puppy into your household or about to and you are surfing the net for puppy training classes; for all the answers you never knew you needed.
-Confusing isn’t it?
+So you have welcomed a new puppy into your household or are about to, and you are surfing the net for puppy training classes; for all the answers you never knew you needed.
+Confusing.
 The web is a minefield of information and videos.
 A small amount of it is good, but the majority is poor and conflicting.

-Thankfully you have ended up at this page where you will get the right information, individualised for your dog and yourself.
-Owning a puppy is not easy and this is perhaps the number one mistake many new puppy owners make….they didn’t realise it would be this hard!!
-Don’t worry it isn’t once you have the right information and structure in place.
+Thankfully you have ended up at this page where you will get the correct information, individualised for your dog and yourself.
+Owning a puppy is not easy, and this is perhaps the number one mistake many new puppy owners make; they didn’t realise it would be this hard!!
+Don’t worry; it isn’t once you have the correct information and structure in place.

-With the right support, the experience of welcoming a new puppy into your house will be more enjoyable for both the puppy and your family.
-Muttley Solutions offers puppy training classes which are on a one to one basis at our training facility in Merley.
+With the proper support, the experience of welcoming a new puppy into your house will be more enjoyable for both the puppy and your family.
+Muttley Solutions offers puppy training classes on a one-to-one basis at our training facility in Merley.
 We have a flexible booking system.
-You don’t need to have sessions every week like traditional puppy training classes as I need you to practice.
+You don’t need sessions every week like traditional puppy training classes as I need you to practice.

 When should I start puppy training classes?

-This is a very common question and most people will book traditional training classes in a hall.
-They usually start those about 12 weeks onward as that is what everyone else does….why?
+This is an important question, and most people will book traditional training classes in a hall.
+They usually start those about 12 weeks onward as that is what everyone else does; why?

-The answer is simple in that it is advised the puppy does not mix with other dogs until they have had their second lot of injections which is about the 12 week mark.
-However, we actually do the dog a great injustice by holding off training until after the injections.
-I have known puppies who are heading into 15-16 weeks before they start training as there were no classes starting.
-That’s a lot of weeks to learn bad behaviours!!
+The answer is simple: it is advised the puppy does not mix with other dogs until they have had their second lot of injections, which is about the 12-week mark.
+However, we do the dog a great injustice by holding off training until after the injections.
+I have known puppies heading into 15-16 weeks before starting training as no classes were beginning.
+That’s a lot of weeks to learn destructive behaviours!!